Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

 ### Evaluation

 In order to further test and evaluate the model on a realistic edge computing device, you need to export the model.
-In the process of exporting the model, EdgeLab will do some optimization on the model, such as model pruning, distillation, etc. You can refer to the [Export](../export/overview) section to learn more about how to export models.
+In the process of exporting the model, [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) will do some optimization on the model, such as model pruning, distillation, etc. You can refer to the [Export](../export/overview) section to learn more about how to export models.

 ### Deployment